loda-lang/loda-lang.github.io/list5.markdown

 * [A268899](https://oeis.org/A268899) ([program](/edit/?oeis=268899)): Number of n X 3 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268900](https://oeis.org/A268900) ([program](/edit/?oeis=268900)): Number of n X 4 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268901](https://oeis.org/A268901) ([program](/edit/?oeis=268901)): Number of n X 5 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
-* [A268905](https://oeis.org/A268905) ([program](/edit/?oeis=268905)): Number of 2 X n 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268922](https://oeis.org/A268922) ([program](/edit/?oeis=268922)): One of the two successive approximations up to 5^n for the 5-adic integer sqrt(-4).
 These are the 1 mod 5 numbers, except for n = 0.
 * [A268924](https://oeis.org/A268924) ([program](/edit/?oeis=268924)): One of the two successive approximations up to 3^n for the 3-adic integer sqrt(-2).
 These are the numbers congruent to 1 mod 3 (except for n = 0).
 * [A268933](https://oeis.org/A268933) ([program](/edit/?oeis=268933)): Permutation of nonnegative integers: a(0) = 0, for n >= 1, a(n) = A268717(1 + A268831(n-1)).